 She previously co-led all business development and marketing functions at London based startup, Lobster, that specializes in creative AI.

 Chris focuses on helping customers in new markets realise the operational efficiency gains that can be achieved via Signol's behavioural change approach.

 Before joining Signol, Chris worked as a Project and Programme Manager for a number of organisations across Europe, facilitating cross-cultural collaborations in the fields of digital media, creative industries and environmental governance.

 He holds an MSc in Ecological Economics from the University of Edinburgh.

 Sam Ashworth-Hayes is an economist and sometime journalist specialising in human behaviour and microeconomic theory.
 He has previously worked for The Behaviouralist, InFacts, and Full Fact.
 He holds a bachelors degree in economics from the University of York, and an MPhil in the same from the University of Oxford.

-Caroline is supporting Signol in an intern role, assisting the Business Team.
+Caroline is currently assisting the Business Team.
 She has previous experience working in HR focussing on learning and development, supporting a HCM software consultancy in connecting neuralgic topics and business processes and most recently working as a student assistant in a robotics project aiming to inspire young women to consider a career in the MINT subjects.
 Having graduated from the Technical University of Berlin with a degree in Sustainable Management she is keen on being part of green innovations and organizational change.